 7. The ability to be in the present moment.

-An anxious mind is hardly ever in the present.
+An anxious mind is hardly ever in the present moment.
 It always "travels" to scary thoughts about the future, making up scenarios where things get worse, preparing for all probabilities and trying to minimize any possible risk for the future.
 There is nothing wrong with that per se.
 However, something is missing: the present moment, the joy, the surprise, the agony, the unexpected moment.

 Ask yourself: "What is the point of caring so much about the future, if I am missing the present moment and the opportunities that it brings?"